mistralmail/mistralmail/README.md

 First you need to copy `.env.sample` to `.env` and configure all the needed environment variables.

-Make sure that ports 80 and 443 are opened for the automatic TLS certificate generation via Let's Encrypt.
+When using HTTP challenge for TLS: make sure that ports 80 and 443 are opened for the automatic TLS certificate generation via Let's Encrypt.

 Then you can run the Go main manually or with Docker.